sarikarajeev33/Assignment3-CS366/README.md

 # Assignment 3 - A list of WHAT?
-Design Due: Sunday 3/1
+Design Due: Friday 3/12
-Final Due: Thursday 3/12
+Final Due: Friday 3/19

 # Goal
 To gain experience with: